Location of new gates, six alternative routes to take, and when you won’t get charged

-Dubai: On January 19, Dubai’s Roads and Transport Authority (RTA) announced that it would be introducing two new Salik toll gates this year, which would not only distribute traffic across the city’s entire road network, reducing traffic congestion and volume, but also encourage people to use public transport options, like the Dubai Metro, public buses and marine transport.
+Dubai: From Sunday, November 24, new Salik gates will become operational in Dubai, after Dubai’s Roads and Transport Authority (RTA) announced that it would be introducing two new toll gates this year, which would not only distribute traffic across the city’s entire road network, reducing traffic congestion and volume, but also encourage people to use public transport options, like the Dubai Metro, public buses and marine transport.

 Here are five things you need to know about the new toll gates.

-According to RTA, the location for the new toll gates would be:
+The location for the new toll gates will be:

 1. Business Bay Crossing, on Al Khail Road.